FluentLayout/Cirrious.FluentLayout/FORK_README.md

+# kstreet fork notes:
+*Last Updated January 15, 2014*

-QuickLayout provides a fluent API for constraint-based layout in Xamarin.iOS
+## QuickLayout provides a fluent API for constraint-based layout in Xamarin.iOS ##

+**What Is This Fork In Here For?**

+This fork is in the kstreet GitHub account because the fork is the copy that is referenced and currently used with:

+- Not currently referenced by my other projects but will likely be used in upcoming iOS projects

 **How Fresh Is This?**